Jair4x/cloud-nine-cafe/db/readme.md

 Reviews (reviews)
 ----------
-Note: These are **not** translation reviews, but rather reviews for the visual novels.
+Note: These are **not** translation reviews, but rather reviews for the visual novels themselves.
 **Define stuff**
 ```
 reviews:
 id - int
-pid - int (ID of the post)
+post_id - int (ID of the post)
-uid - int (ID of the user who's reviewing)
+reviewer_id - int (ID of the user who's reviewing)
 content - text
 score - smallint -- 1 ("absolute dogwater") to 5 ("what a masterpiece!")
 locked - boolean